 1) You have decided that Social Services and the NHS aren’t busy enough.
 If all these parent carers are allowed to work and become financially stable and lead a balanced life, it may reduce the number of emergency care requests or hospital admissions.
 The streets could become filled with dejected public sector staff, traipsing across the roads, demanding to fill their time with things like extra training, or, even worse trying to improve the system.
 My god, the humanity.

 2) You are deeply concerned about the impact of carers entering the workplace on the British tea industry.
 You figure carers drink a lot of tea (all that being at home and lack of affordable heating).
 It could be truly devastating.
 The thought of Gaffer and Sydney moving into a squat with PG Tips monkey is too much to bear.

-3) You and George O were having fun with numbers, when you got distracted by Boris trying out a pogo stick and accidentally deleted a zero from the ‘social care’ column.
+3) You and George O were having fun with numbers, when you accidentally deleted a zero from the ‘social care’ column.
 It’s ok.
 Excel can be tricky like that. (hint – if you are struggling to find it again, check the column marked ‘MP expenses’)